quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 learn from outcomes - cooperate with co-operators

-The key is that it is not a one off zero sum game.
+Unintended consequences, unknown responses of others and unexpected events ... the three imponderables of decision making are confronted.
+This behavioural strategy is not a one off zero sum game.
 There are no expensive prerequisites, the strategy is applied blindly, everybody can participate, long term cooperation becomes understandable.
-Tit for tat is an iterative search for synergies, it is a post rationalisation that always works whatever the outcomes or the response of others - think about it!
+Tit for tat is an iterative search for synergies, it is a post rationalisation that always works whatever the outcomes or the response of others - what a strategy ! - think about it!

 Robert Axelrod - ‘The key to doing well lies not in overcoming others but in eliciting their cooperation.
 Individuals don’t have to be rational; the evolutionary process alone allows successful strategy to thrive, even if the players do not know why or how.
 No central authority is needed, co-operation is self policing’.